 Like postage stamps on the map of Europe, the tiny northern frontiers of Estonia, Latvia and Lithuania make up the Baltics.
-One of the earliest cradles of civilization, Homer named it the Amber Coast for the resin abundantly found on its shores.
+One of the earliest areas of European civilization, people have inhabited the land since the Mesolithic Period.
+Homer named it the Amber Coast for the resin abundantly found on its shores.
 Among the first countries to free themselves from Soviet domination, each of them has a fascinating story to share.

-The Baltics offer a blend of culture, history, the outdoors and relaxation.
-Ancient castles and fortresses, give way to thick forests and wild, beautiful coastlines.
-The Tallinn Opera House is a treat to visit while Rundale Castle between Riga and Vilnius takes you back to another era, while the tiny islands off the Estonian coast are full of delightful secrets, like fine cuisine and a world class spa!
+The Baltics offer a blend of culture, history, the outdoors, and relaxation.
+Ancient castles and fortresses give way to thick forests and wild, beautiful coastlines.
+The Tallinn Opera House is a treat to visit while Rundale Castle between Riga and Vilnius takes you back to another era, and the tiny islands off the Estonian coast are full of delightful secrets, like fine cuisine and a world class spa!

-For an introduction to the three Baltic capitals that includes some time to relax on Muhu island, our Ultimate Baltics sample itinerary is a great starting point.
+For an introduction to the three Baltic capitals and some time to relax on Muhu island, our Essential Baltics sample itinerary is a great starting point.
+It captures the highlights in each capital, with stops to see some of the sights between cities.

-Our Simply Exeter programs feature the top highlights of each major city, are ideal for the more independent traveler who still wants Exeter's 24-hour on-the- ground support.
+Our Simply Exeter programs feature the top highlights of each major city, are ideal for the more independent traveler who still wants Exeter's 24-hour on-the- ground support, or who only have time for a quick stop into one place.

 On a Baltic cruise?
 We can help with private shore excursions in each Baltic port.